How to Calculate Loss of Consortium Damages

 What Is Loss of Consortium?

-Loss of consortium is a type of personal injury claim that seeks to compensate a spouse for losses due to an injury or death of their partner.
+Loss of consortium is a type of personal injury lawsuit that seeks to compensate a spouse for losses due to an injury or death of their partner.
 In Georgia, loss of consortium is considered a type of non-economic damage claimed in a personal injury or wrongful death lawsuit.

 It is important to note that to recover damages for loss of consortium, the injured family member must also have a successful personal injury claim against the negligent party.
 The claim can accompany other damages, such as medical expenses, lost wages, and pain and suffering.